-25. Updates, modifies, or terminates the intervention plan based upon careful monitoring of the client's status.
+Updates, modifies, or terminates the intervention plan based upon careful monitoring of the client's status.

-- Identify appropriate goals to address underlying factors that impede functional progress. - Recognize changes in the client's physical, emotional, or cognitive status and adjusts the program to promote optimal progress. - Demonstrate the ability to terminate treatment appropriately.
+- Identify appropriate goals to address underlying factors that impede functional progress. - Recognize changes in the client's physical, emotional, or cognitive status and adjusts the program to promote optimal progress.

+• Demonstrate the ability to terminate treatment appropriately.

-26. Documents client's response to services in a manner that demonstrates the efficacy of interventions.
+Documents client's response to services in a manner that demonstrates the efficacy of interventions.

-- Accurately document client intervention outcomes. - Update status of goals, as per setting requirements - Problem solve with client and team members to establish goals that are realistic and incorporate the potential discharge setting/ situation.

-Use correct terminology to describe treatments and interventions.
+- Accurately document client intervention outcomes. - Update status of goals, as per setting requirements. - Problem solves with client and team members to establish goals that are realistic and incorporate the potential discharge setting/ situation. - Use correct terminology to describe treatments and interventions.

-V. Management of Occupational Therapy Services
+Management of Occupational Therapy Services

-- 27. Demonstrates through practice or discussion the ability to assign appropriate responsibilities to the occupational therapy assistant and occupational therapy aide. - Direct therapy assistant/aide in performing client care activities within the scope of site/state practice standards. - If OT assistant or OT aide are not present, the student will be able to discuss/ simulate appropriate delegation of responsibilities with FW Educator. - 28.
-Demonstrates through practice or discussion the ability to actively collaborate with the occupational therapy assistant. - Collaborate effectively with the OT assistant within the specific practice setting. - If OT assistant or OT aide are not present, the student will be able to discuss/simulate appropriate collaboration regarding client evaluation/treatment plan with FW Educator. - 29.
-Demonstrates understanding of the costs and funding related to occupational therapy services at this site. - Ensure that client care time is used productively. - Notify FW Educator of charges for supplies, equipment, and time. - Verbalize an understanding of costs for purchasing adaptive equipment or devices, or DME within the practice setting. - Demonstrate ethical billing practices. - 30.
-Accomplishes organizational goals by establishing priorities, developing strategies, and meeting deadlines. - Prepare in advance for meetings, evaluations, and treatments. - Arrive promptly to scheduled meetings, treatment sessions, and other assigned responsibilities. - Complete assignments and documentation by scheduled deadlines. - Schedule client treatments to make optimal use of treatment time given current caseload. - Utilize unscheduled time to increase learning and seek out additional learning opportunities.
+Demonstrates through practice or discussion the ability to assign appropriate responsibilities to the occupational therapy assistant and occupational therapy aide.

+- Direct therapy assistant/aide in performing client care activities within the scope of site/state practice standards. - If OT assistant or OT aide are not present, the student will be able to discuss/ simulate appropriate delegation of responsibilities with FW Educator.

+Demonstrates understanding of the costs and funding related to occupational therapy services at this site.

+- Ensure that client care time is used productively. - Notify FW Educator of charges for supplies, equipment, and time. - Verbalize an understanding of costs for purchasing adaptive equipment or devices, or DME within the practice setting. - Demonstrate ethical billing practices.

+Accomplishes organizational goals by establishing priorities, developing strategies, and meeting deadlines.

+- Prepare in advance for meetings, evaluations, and treatments. - Arrive promptly to scheduled meetings, treatment sessions, and other assigned responsibilities. - Complete assignments and documentation by scheduled deadlines. - Schedule client treatments to make optimal use of treatment time given current caseload. - Utilize unscheduled time to increase learning and seek out additional learning opportunities. - Notify FW Educator when problems arise.

-- Notify FW Educator when problems arise. - 31.
-Produces the volume of work required in the expected time frame. - Adjust work pace to accommodate increased workload. - Provide assistance to other staff members when able. - Recognize when current workload prohibits helping others, or necessitates delegation.
+Produces the volume of work required in the expected time frame.

+- Adjust work pace to accommodate increased workload. - Assist other staff members when able. - Recognize when current workload prohibits helping others or necessitates delegation.